On hierarchical hyperbolicity of cubical groups: Auxiliary conditions

 More generally, the above argument shows that if $\{g_1,\ldots,g_k\}\subset \stabilizer_G(B)$ are such that the translates $g_i\gate_B(A)$ are all distinct and $x\in\bigcap_{i=1}^k\gate_B(g_iA)=\bigcap_{i=1}^kg_i\gate_B(A)$, then the number of $g_i$ belonging to any given left coset of $K_B$ in $\stabilizer_G(B)$ is uniformly bounded.
 Since $[\stabilizer_G(B):K_B]\leq\iota$, the lemma follows. \end{proof}

 More generally:

 \begin{lem} Let $G$ act properly, cocompactly, and rotationally on $\cuco X$.
-Then there exists a constant $s'$ so that the following holds.
+Then for all $\rho\geq0$, there exists a constant $s'$ so that the following holds.
 Let $F\in\mathfrak F$.
-Then for all $\rho\ge0$, at most $s'$ distinct $G$--translates of $F$ can intersect any $\rho$--ball in $\cuco X$. \end{lem}
+Then at most $s'$ distinct $G$--translates of $F$ can intersect any $\rho$--ball in $\cuco X$. \end{lem}

 \begin{proof} As in the proof of Lemma~\ref{lem:f_2_uniformly_cocompact}, it suffices to bound the number of $G$--translates of $F$ containing a given $0$--cube $x$.
 As in the same proof, it suffices to bound the number of $\stabilizer_G(B)$--translates of $F$ containing $x$, where $B$ is a combinatorial hyperplane for which $x\in F\subset B$.